 Our client is a 19-year-old female who lives on the Central Coast with her mother.
 She has just graduated from Year 12 and plans to study in Europe in 2019.

 Our client was out with her boyfriend when she spotted someone who she believed damaged her car.
 Her suspicion was confirmed and an argument ensued.
 Police patrolling the area stepped in to break the parties up and attempted to place our client under arrest.
 Our client’s boyfriend began tugging at the Police officer’s arm and they used Capsicum spray on our client’s boyfriend because he was not letting go.
-Our client was then directed by Police to stay put, however she ran away.
-The following day she turned herself into the Police.
+Police then directed our client to stay put; however, she ran away.
+The following day she turned herself in to the Police.

 Our client was charged with resisting or hindering a police officer in execution of their duty, which carries a maximum penalty of 12 months imprisonment and/or a $1,100 fine.

 Solicitor Erin Nulty made submissions in mitigation of the penalty.
-Erin focused on our client’s clean criminal record, her distinguished academic achievements and her plans to study overseas.
-The Magistrate saw fit to deal with our client by a 6-month Conditional Release order (CRO) without proceeding to conviction.
+Erin focused on our client’s clean criminal record, distinguished academic achievements, and plans to study overseas.
+The Magistrate saw fit to deal with our client by a 6-month Conditional Release Order (CRO) without proceeding to conviction.

 Our client is a 21-year-old male who lives with his grandparents north of Newcastle.
 He works full-time as an early childhood educator and is on medication for his depression.